 Before the spin off, all of the outstanding shares of our common stock are and will be owned beneficially and of record by Sara Lee.
-The following table sets forth information, immediately following the completion of the spin off, regarding each person who is known by us to beneficially own more than 5% of our common stock.
+The following table sets forth information, immediately following the completion of the spin off, regarding, (1) each person who is known by us who will beneficially own more than 5% of our common stock, (2) each director, director nominee and executive officer and (3) all of our directors, director nominees and executive officers as a group.
+The address of each director, director nominee and executive officer shown in the table below is c/o Hanesbrands Inc., 1000 East Hanes Mill Road, Winston-Salem, North Carolina 27105.